Hrvatinić noble family

-House of Hrvatinić was a Bosnian medieval noble family that emerged in Donji Kraji county, located in today's territory of western Bosnia and Herzegovina.
+The House of Hrvatinić was a Bosnian medieval noble family that emerged in Donji Kraji county, located in today's territory of western Bosnia and Herzegovina.
 Principally they were vassals to Kotromanić dynasty of the Banate of Bosnia and Kingdom of Bosnia, occasionally also to the Kingdom of Hungary, changing loyalties between Hungarian kings Ladislaus of Naples and Sigismund of Luxembourg, and finally the Ottoman Empire (1472–1476).
 They rose to prominence in the second half of the 14th century, and attained its peak under magnate Hrvoje Vukčić Hrvatinić (1350–1416), who also held large swaths of Dalmatia and obtained title of Grand Duke of Bosnia in 1380.

+Background

+The family can be traced from the second-half of the 13th century and were cousins and relatives of the Croatian noble Šubić family.
+It is considered that in the beginning had estates in the "Donji Kraji" (Lower Ends), specifically in župa Banica with town Ključ, Vrbanja with town Kotor (Kotor Varoš) and Zemljanik with town Greben as well as Glamoč.

+History

-Its eponymous founder was Hrvatin Stjepanić (fl.
+The family started to grow in power during Stjepan (d. before 1301) whose only surely known son was named as Hrvatin.
+The family's eponymous founder was Hrvatin Stjepanić (fl.
 1299–1304), a count and holder of possession in parts of "Donji Kraji" (Lower Area) and "Zapadne Strane" ("Western Sides"), and a vassal of Croatian magnate Paul I Šubić of Bribir.
 Hrvatin's sons was part of a coalition of Bosnian and Slavonian nobility that revolted against Mladen II Šubić of Bribir between 1316 and 1317.

-From around 1322 the family submitted to the Kotromanić dynasty of the Banate of Bosnia.
+From around 1322 the family submitted to the Kotromanić dynasty of the Banate of Bosnia, but during the Hungarian-Bosnian struggles until 1357 mostly allied with the Hungarian king.
 In 1363, the Hrvatinić supported Tvrtko I of Bosnia against Hungary, after which they came up through the ranks in Bosnia, while their most prominent member, Hrvoje Vukčić, along with major new possessions in Donji Kraji and Zapadne Strane was awarded with the title Grand Duke of Bosnia.

 In c.
 1387, while loyal to Tvrtko I, they supported rebellion in Dalmatia against Sigismund.
 The last member of the family was Matija Vojsalić who was last mentioned in the archives of Republic of Ragusa in 1476.
 He was installed as a puppet king of Bosnia by the Ottoman sultan as an answer to Nicholas of Ilok, named king of Bosnia by Matthias Corvinus.
 Matija Vojsalić was removed after conspiring with Matthias Corvinus against the Ottomans and was not mentioned after that.

+Religion

+During the 1320s, the first mention of the institutionally developed Bosnian Church is tied to the clan, to which some branches were affiliated.
+Other branches, however, were loyal to the Catholic Church and were also relatives of the Bribir's knezs, to which they owe their rise under the Croatian-Hungarian throne and helped Bribir's extend their rule over the greater part of the Bosnian Banate for couple of decades.